 How the Housing Choice Voucher Program Works

-When a household gets a voucher — there is a long waitlist, and the DCHA allots vouchers by lottery–they are required to find housing within sixty days.
-Any place they find must fall within HUD’s Fair Market Rent (FMR) guidelines, which in 2019 was $1665 for a two-bedroom apartment.
-A four-bedroom residence has an FMR of $2678.
+When a household gets a voucher — there is a long waitlist, and the DCHA allots vouchers by lottery — it is required to find housing within 60 days.
+Any place the holder finds must fall within HUD’s Fair Market Rent (FMR) guidelines, which in 2019 was $1,665 for a two-bedroom apartment.
+A four-bedroom residence had an FMR of $2,678.

 Housing Vouchers in the Metro Area

-Congress allocates the number of vouchers available to every administrating authority, based on available funding.
-As stated earlier, there are about 13,000 in the Metro area.
-Most of those vouchers are tenant-based, which means that when they move out, the voucher goes with them.
-Project-based vouchers are attached to a specific property based on landlord qualifications, and are capped at 30% of vouchers in the D.C. area.
+Congress allocates the number of vouchers available to every administrating authority based on available funding.
+As stated earlier, there are approximately 13,000 in the Metro area.
+Most of those vouchers are tenant-based, which means the voucher goes with the holder when he or she moves out.
+Project-based vouchers are attached to specific properties based on landlord qualifications, and are capped at 30% of vouchers in the D.C. area.

 Where Is the Most Active DC Area for Housing Vouchers?